 Two EAE-dedicated teaching classless, both over 750 square feet, are used exclusively by EAE for teaching graduate and undergraduate courses where faculty and students interact during class to explore arts and technology.
 Both classless contain 40 NUC workstations running high-end graphics applications.
 One classlab is also fitted with 40 accompanying 30″ Wacom Cintque display/tablets.

-Opening in the Fall of 2019, the EAE Games User Research Lab is a 700 square foot lab facility equipped with state-of-the-art equipment for games user research.
-The lab contains a living room simulation for user testing as well as 4 dedicated GUR play stations with instrumented eye tracking and game play tracking.
-The space also includes office space for research leads, open space and facilities for VR experiences and VR/AR headmounts equipped with eye tracking capabilities.
+The EAE Games User Research Lab is a 700 square foot lab facility equipped with state-of-the-art equipment for games user research.
+The lab contains a living room simulation for user testing as well as 4 dedicated GUR play stations with instrumented eye-tracking and gameplay tracking.
+The space also includes office space for research leads, open space, and facilities for VR experiences, and VR/AR head mounts equipped with eye-tracking capabilities.
 The facility was provisioned with a gift from Activision Blizzard.

 the LaLonde Student Lounge

 Made possible by a generous gift from John LaLonde, the LaLonde Student Lounge has kitchen facilities, couches and tables and two large gameplay stations for playtesting and recreation.
 The lounge is regularly used for board game nights, esports viewing, and project milestone celebrations.